linear-generics/linear-generics/README.md

   use unsafe coercions, their use will likely inhibit full optimization of code using them (see
   [this wiki page](https://gitlab.haskell.org/ghc/ghc/-/wikis/linear-types/multiplicity-evidence)
-  for more on the GHC internals), along with commentary in `Unsafe.Coerce`.
+  for more on the GHC internals, along with commentary in `Unsafe.Coerce`).

 Educational code: the educational modules exported by [`generic-deriving`](https://hackage.haskell.org/package/generic-deriving)